 Where Does It Start?

 If we're looking at the stages of your buyers' journeys, it starts with awareness.
 So how do you attract attention online?
-Well, you can pay for advertising, and we've run some very successful Google AdWords and Facebook Ad campaigns.
+Well, there are a number of digital marketing tools to choose from: you can pay for advertising, and we've run some very successful Google AdWords and Facebook Ad campaigns.
 Or you can be found in the organic search results or through social media.
 How do you do that, I hear you ask?
 With content, of course!
 Content that resonates with people who are looking for answers.
 Helpful, informative blog posts, web pages, advice, tips - something that will catch their attention and make them say," yes, that's exactly what I was looking for!"

 So you've got their attention and they have clicked a link in Google or Twitter and landed on your site.
 They enjoy what they see.
 Don't let them wander off and sample your competitors' content; grab them and hold them tight (not literally, please!)
 And how are you going to do that?
 Yes, you've got it, with more content.
 Make it clear what you want them to do next whether that is downloading some detailed information, watching a video or signing up for a demo.